Natural Alternative Therapies

 1. Take Your Shoes Off

-Most household dirt, pesticides and lead (!) come in your home through your shoes.
+Most household dirt, pesticides, and lead (!) come into your home through your shoes.
 All you have to do is declare your home shoes-free to eliminate more than half of your in-home toxins.

 Isn’t that easy?